Greenford High School: History

 built for the year 7's and select year 8's and sixth form.

 The school is one of the most ethnically mixed in Ealing, and includes students from a wide variety of cultural backgrounds; Bangladeshi, Somali, Indian, Afro-Caribbean, Pakistani, English and Irish, including students from many faiths, such as Sikhs, Hindus, Muslims, and Christians.

-Education

-The school has a wide range of education.

 Language specialism

 A variety of languages are offered within the school: Spanish, French and German.
 There are a variety of assessment and accreditation opportunities, not just GCSE.
 The "Certificate in Business Language Competence" has proved very successful amongst Advanced Vocational Business students in the Sixth Form.

 Sixth form

 Greenford High School has a very large sixth form.
 Mainly hosted within the new I-block and Brunel buildings.